MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

     >[!NOTE]
     >- When you select **Advanced**, the **Field values** pane opens on the right to define more conditions for the step.
 You can define conditions based on row, group, and related entities.
     >- Lookup type fields such as **Created by** and **Owner** are only displayed when you select **Advanced**.
     >- If the connected record doesn't include the configured field, an error is displayed in the **Up next** widget.
-The following image shows an example of the error:<br><!--note from editor: Recommend quoting the actual error string here.-->
+The following image shows an example of the error:<br>
     >![Unable to evaluate attributes and move to the next step](media/sa-condition-field-value-step-error.png "Unable to evaluate attributes and move to the next step")

 4. Select **Save**.